windy-civi-pipelines/windy-civi-template-with-scraper-data/README.md

 ## 📦 Output Format

-Formatted data is saved to `data_processed/`, organized by session and bill.
+Formatted data is saved to `data_output/data_processed/`, organized by session and bill.
 Each folder includes:

 - `logs/`: timestamped JSONs for bill actions, events, and votes
 - `files/`: placeholder for source documents (if enabled)
-- `snapshot-<timestamp>.tgz`: compressed archive of the full structured output
+- `snapshot-<timestamp>.tgz`: compressed archive of the full structured output (used in past workflows but currently not saved)

+Additional folders:

+- `data_not_processed/`: Items that could not be fully parsed or matched (e.g. missing session info)
+- `event_archive/`: Extracted events temporarily stored for linking to bill actions

+---

+## 🔁 Notes on Workflow Behavior

+- The `data_output/`, `bill_session_mapping/`, and `sessions/` folders persist in the repo after each run
+- GitHub Actions writes directly to those folders using `rsync`
+- No folders are auto-deleted; only overwritten if files change
+- Session mappings and new session logs are automatically updated

 ---